tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ### Access CE Manager UI using ingress

-In this section of the lab, we will configure the necessary resources to access the Calico Enterprise Manager UI and yaobank web UI.
+In this section of the lab, we will configure the necessary resources to access the Calico Enterprise Manager UI.

 1. nginx ingress controller is already onfigured in the lab for you.
-Let's expose Calico Enterprise Manager UI and yaobank customer service by creating the following Ingress resource.
+Let's expose Calico Enterprise Manager UI service by creating the following Ingress resource.
 Before applying the following manifest, make sure to update the `host` name by replacing `<LABNAME>` with the name of your lab instance in both of the following Ingress resources.

 ```
 kubectl apply -f -<<EOF
-apiVersion: networking.k8s.io/v1
-kind: Ingress
-metadata:
-  annotations:
-    kubernetes.io/ingress.class: "nginx"
-  name: yaobank
-  namespace: yaobank
-spec:
-  rules:
-  - host: "yaobank.<LABNAME>.lynx.tigera.ca"
-    http:
-      paths:
-      - path: /
-        pathType: Prefix
-        backend:
-          service:
-            name: customer
-            port:
-              number: 80
----
 apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata: